 - Include your own U.S. mail or email address so recipients can choose to reply

-STUDENTS: Use first name only plus teacher’s name/classroom and school address.
+STUDENTS: Use first name only plus teacher’s email address.

-TEACHERS: Use your name and contact information on students’ letters.
+TEACHERS: Use your name and email address only on students’ letters.

 - No stamps or envelopes are needed.